g200kg/webaudio-controls/docs/example.md

 |<webaudio-knob id="knb2e" colors="#f88;#400;#a00"></webaudio-knob>|`colors="#f88;#400;#a00"`
 |<webaudio-knob id="knb2f" colors="#888;#000;#0f0"></webaudio-knob>|`colors="#888;#000;#0f0"`

-Knob image file is assigned by the `src` attribute.
+An external Knob image-file can be assigned by the `src` attribute.
-Also, specify the range of values in min/max.
+Also, specify the range of the value in `min`/`max`.
 The initial value is "60".
-The value is changed in step of "20".
+The value is changed in `step` of "20".

 <webaudio-knob id="knob3" src="../knobs/LittlePhatty.png"
  sprites="100" value="60" min="-100" max="100" step="20" diameter="64" valuetip="1"></webaudio-knob>